We’re on the way to finally #FixFundraising

 Our Head of Not-for-profit Law, Sue Woodward, told Pro Bono Australia that ‘The greatest red tape burden and confusion is with the other parts of the regulation, as most jurisdictions have already aligned licensing with the ACNC, or indicated an intention to head in that direction.
 We look forward to being around the table with all the regulators to hear their plans for harmonising these requirements, because that is what we need to be sure we have actually fixed the fundraising quagmire.’

 Why do we need to #FixFundraising?

 Australia’s regulations around fundraising are confusing, outdated and difficult to navigate.
-Each state has different rules that fundraisers need to follow, meaning that fundraisers are often too stuck in red tape to get on with their purpose: raising money for charity.
+Each state has different rules that charities need to follow, meaning that fundraisers are often too stuck in red tape to get on with their purpose: raising money to support the community.
 As more charities are raising money online and across state borders, the need for unified and harmonised fundraising regulation has never been more urgent.

 What is the #FixFundraising coalition asking for?

 The #FixFundraising coalition and its supporters call on federal, state, and territory governments to implement a nationally-consistent, contemporary and fit-for-purpose charitable fundraising regime by:

 - Passing amendments to the Australian Consumer Law to ensure its application to fundraising activities for and on behalf of charities (and other not-for-profit organisations) is clear and broad

 - Repealing the existing fragmented State and ACT fundraising laws and

 - Working with Australian Consumer Law regulators, the Australian Charities and Not-for-profits Commission, self-regulatory bodies and sector intermediaries to draft and consult publicly on a core mandatory code to be enforced under the Australian Consumer Law multi-regulatory framework